MSOpenTech/connectthedots/Azure/WebSite/WebsitePublish.md

 ##Running the site
 * Open the site in a browser to verify it has deployed correctly.
     * At the bottom of the page you should see “Connected.”.
-If you see “ERROR undefined” you likely didn’t enable WebSockets for the Azure Web Site (step d above).
+If you see “ERROR undefined” you likely didn’t enable WebSockets for the Azure Web Site (see step d above).